Dortmund North Rhine-westphalia, Germany Travel Guide

 Utilize guides plus mobile apps to craft your next perfect trip.

-Dortmund is part of the Ruhr Area, with many fascinating cities nearby.
+Dortmund is part of the Ruhr Area, with plenty of fascinating cities nearby.

 A UNESCO World Heritage site, demonstrating impressive industrial architecture.